 Manager-cum-accountant's Salary Rs.1750 p.m.
-Diesel and Oil (for 100 kms) 125 trip.
-Assume 15 % profit on takings.
-The bus will work on the average 25 days in a month.
+Diesel and Oil (for 100 kms) 125

 The bus will make 3 rounds trips for carrying on the average40 passenger's in each

 2. Following expenses were incurred by a contractor on a contract which he started on 1st